Total Views

 Both editors produce structured output, but they handle it differently.

-TipTap typically stores content as JSON (ProseMirror document format).
-This gives you granular control over the document structure but requires custom rendering when displaying content outside the editor.
+TipTap typically stores content as JSON (ProseMirror's document format).
+This gives you granular control over the document structure.
+But it needs a custom renderer when you display content outside the editor.

 Eddyter uses clean HTML via the onChange callback and initialContent prop: